 Freemium with ads

 You use the freemium model but rely on adverts to generate income.
-Then when a customer signs up to your paid service, you can remove the ads.
+Then when a customer signs up for your paid service, you can remove the ads.

 - Advantages: Guarantees you’ll have an income source while you wait for your software to gain more paying customers.